 For an alternate route, you have to take the Core Academic Skills for Educators (CORE).

 Step 3.
 Apply for your Mississippi Teacher’s License and ESL Endorsement

-You can get different types of licenses with an ESL education degree depending on which degree you got.
-If you have a bachelor’s degree, you can get a Class A license.
-If you have an education degree with a graduate ESL endorsement, you can apply for a Class AA license.
+If you completed a bachelor’s degree through an approved teacher preparation program, you’ll qualify for a Class A license.
+If you have an education degree with a graduate ESL endorsement, you’ll qualify for a Class AA license.

-The Mississippi Department of Education requires that all teachers show evidence of professional development to maintain their teacher’s license.
-This can be done by taking Continuing Education Units (CEUs) or through ESL related coursework.
+The Mississippi Department of Education requires that all teachers show evidence of the completion of professional development to maintain their teacher’s license.
+This can be done by taking Continuing Education Units (CEUs) or through ESL related coursework:

 The requirements to renew a Class A license are one of the following:

 - 6 semester credits

 If you are renewing a higher-level license such as a Class AA one, you only need one of the following: